 4. Landmine Sumo Squat

 The landmine sumo squat is a type of squat where you position your feet wider than shoulder-width apart, typically twice as wide.
-This simple change has a significant impact on the exercise mechanics and targeted muscles.
+This simple change significantly impacts the exercise mechanics and targeted muscles.

 Some people find this squat more stable and comfortable than using a dumbbell, which requires balance and coordination to keep from swinging.